awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-data.rst

 In addition to updating the :file:`awsconfiguration.json` file, the Amplify CLI will also generate the :file:`schema.graphql` file under the :file:`./amplify/backend/api/YOURAPI/build` directory.
 The :file:`schema.graphql` file will be used by the Amplify CLI to run code generation for GraphQL operations.

-Generate an API stub class
+Generate an API Stub Class
 --------------------------

 To integrate the iOS notes app with AWS AppSync, we need to generate strongly typed Swift API code based on the GraphQL notes schema and operations.
 This Swift API code is a class that helps you create native Swift request and response data objects for persisting notes in the cloud.